EXPLAINER-Why Japan's election is a bigger deal than it looks | Politics

 - Japan

-Japan's new prime minister, Fumio Kishida, faces a tightrope general election https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 on Sunday that could see his ruling Liberal Democratic Party (LDP) lose its majority in the powerful lower house.
+Japan's new prime minister, Fumio Kishida, is running in a tightrope general election https://www.reuters.com/world/asia-pacific/japan-votes-test-new-pm-kishida-political-stability-2021-10-30 on Sunday that could see his ruling Liberal Democratic Party (LDP) lose its majority in the powerful lower house.
 The LDP is certain to remain in power thanks to its Komeito coalition partner, but a weak showing for Kishida would have big implications for Japan, the world's no.3 economy.
 Here are some scenarios to watch as the vote unfolds:

 BACK TO THE REVOLVING DOOR, MARKETS REACT The real focus is whether the LDP will win the 233 seats https://news.trust.org/item/20211028090728-2cfrd needed to keep a majority by itself in the 465-seat lower chamber.